Stop Losing Money: How to Track Every Warranty You Own

 Check before scheduling repairs

 Before calling a repair technician, check your warranty status.
 You might be covered for a free fix.
+If the manufacturer denies your claim, see our guide on what to do when a warranty claim is denied.

 How Keen Owner Helps